aria-ml/dataeval/CONTRIBUTING.md

 As development nears completion, the code should move to the `_internal` subpackage and be exposed through our public facing API.
 Docstrings, tutorials, how-tos, and other relevant deliverables should be prepared along-side.

-After merge requests in to `main` are completed, additional validation in the form of extensive functional tests are run.
-On post-merge commit pipeline success, the build is tagged with `last-known-good`.
-On a regular cadence (TBD), a branch is created off of `main` to `releases/vX.X.X` and triggers release to PyPI and ReadTheDocs.
+After merge requests in to `main` are completed, additional validation in the form of functional tests are run.
+On post-merge commit pipeline success, the build is tagged with `latest-known-good`.
+On a weekly cadence, a branch is created off of `main` to `releases/vX.X.X` and triggers release to PyPI and ReadTheDocs.

-Hotfixes for particular feauture relases are merged directly in to the relevant `releases/vX.X.X` branch and the change is cherry-picked in to `main`.
+Hotfixes are merged directly in to `main` and cherry-picked into the current `releases/vX.X.X` branch.

 ### Branching Diagram
 ![image info](.gitlab/branching.png)